rohkv/Clustering/README.md

 To perform k-means clustering, we find the bend in the 'Elbow graph' and then take that number as our k.

 Based on this, we formed 2 significant clusters and now we can use this output for target marketing

+Added cluster number on the dataset and formed a new csv 'Clustered Airlines Data- Output.csv'